AIS-Wi-Fi transponder less then 590 euros

-Camino-108WThe Taiwanese company Alltek Marine Electronics Corp, also known by the acronym AMEC, spreads specialized for 2006 in the design and manufacturing equipment AIS.
-In his presentation, AMEC announces that was founded with the aim to provide the best marine electronics for navigation, communication and security.
-In pursuing this goal, AMEC is committed to provide AIS solutions to meet customer expectations for the quality, the performances, values and services.
-Its solutions address to commercial vessels, fishing vessels up to pleasure boats.
+Camino-108WTaiwanese society Alltek Marine Electronics, also known by the acronym AMEC, was specialized since 2006 in the design and device manufacturing AIS.
+In his presentation, AMEC Announcement to have was founded with the aim to provide the best Marine electronics for navigation, communication and Safety.
+In the pursuit of this goal, AMEC committed to provide AIS solutions to meet customer expectations for the quality, the Performance, values and Services.
+His solutions are aimed at to commercial vessels, fishing vessels and Pleasure boats.

 Camino-108W

-The Camino-108W (¹) is a Class B AIS transponder extremely compact (13 cm wide 9 cm deep) weighing only 250 grams.
-It has two channels receiving AIS Class A and Class B with a shared DSC reception (²), and a transmission channel AIS Class B. It includes a built-in GPS receiver 50 channels and Wi-Fi module.
+March, the Camino-108W (¹) is an extremely compact Class B AIS transponder (13 cm wide for 9 cm depth) weighing only 250 grammes.
+It has two channels receiving AIS Class A and Class B with a shared DSC reception (²), and an AIS Class B transmit channel.
+It includes a built-in GPS receiver 50 channels and Wi-Fi module.

 Interfaces :